ivan-volnov/keybr/README.md

 ![screen](https://raw.githubusercontent.com/ivan-volnov/keybr/master/img/screen.png)

-It supports only macOS.
-Other Operating Systems was not tested and aren't planned.
+It supports only **macOS**.
+Other operating systems was not tested and aren't planned.

 ### Build:
 ```